-An introduction to various roles and responsibilities of a pharmacy technician.
+An introduction to the knowledge, skills, and abilities of a pharmacy technician.
 Students will learn good communication and interpersonal skills; professional attitudes and behaviors; a methodical, detail-oriented approach to tasks; and a high standard of ethical conduct.
-Compliance with the Health Insurance Portability and Accountability Act (HIPAA) is also covered.
-Prerequisites: R, BIOL 110 or BIOL 205 or BIOL 206, ENGL 101, HEAL 101, HEAL 103, MATH 122 or MATH 123
+Compliance with the Health Insurance Portability and Accountability Act (HIPAA) is also addressed.

+Prerequisites: E, R, BIOL 110 or BIOL 205, HEAL 101, HEAL 103

-211 PHARMACEUTICAL CONCEPTS & CALCULATIONS SUMMER 3 (3-0)
+211 PHARMACEUTICAL CONCEPTS & CALCULATIONS SUMMER

 This course will provide practice in pharmacy math calculations, conversions, measurements and equations for preparation of doses, parenteral solutions and compounded products.
 Pharmacy operations, inventory applications and purchasing needs in a pharmacy environment are covered.

 Prerequisites: PHAR 201